In This Article

 What is remarketing and how does it work?

-Remarketing is a form of digital marketing and advertising that allows businesses to target ads to users who have previously visited their website.
+Remarketing is a form of online advertising that allows businesses to target ads to users who have previously visited their website.
 Remarketing works by placing a piece of code on your website that tracks users as they browse the web.

 When these users visit other websites that are part of the remarketing network, they will see ads for your business.